mafloresg/RepData_PeerAssessment1/PA1_template.md

 1. __Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.__

-This is performed using the _factor()_ function to enconde the weekdays as an ordered factor.
+This is performed using the _factor()_ function to encode the weekdays as an ordered factor.
 Then, the _levels()_ function is used to sort each day into two categories: "weekday" or "weekend".

 ```r